-And if you’re more Marcela, do the same because even though you’re not into letters and numbers that much, it is very cool.
+And if you’re more Marcela, do the same because it is very cool even though you’re not into letters and numbers that much.
 Trust me!
-Besides the whole Museumsquartier is more than marvelous.
+Besides, the whole Museumsquartier is more than marvellous.
 You can sit down and enjoy the sun, you can rest your feet up in the air sitting outside on one of the weird chair-like structures there, you can visit the museums or just grab a coffee or a soda.

-If you’re into art, punk, metal, cool movies, unusual exhibitions, alternative culture stuff in general and tired of the same ol’ same ol’ Vienna we showed you so far, head east to Arena Wien.
+If you’re into art, punk, metal, incredible movies, unusual exhibitions, alternative culture stuff in general and tired of the same ol’ Vienna we showed you so far, head east to Arena Wien.

-Check out their website and see if you can book your trip on the same time that your favorite artist is playing!
+Check out their website and see if you can book your trip at the same time that your favourite artist is playing!

 Visit all the Gardens and Parks that you can possibly can

 One of the most amazing things about Vienna is how your heart stops every time you turn your head.
 The city is so beautiful and full of history that I can only show you how amazing it is to roam around the streets, parks and gardens without looking at the clock.